Bayshore Unlocks the Power of the Industrial Internet

 Bayshore helps Smart Cities consume resources more efficiently and helps protect Homeland Security’s 16 Critical Infrastructure sectors.

 The Industrial IoT refers to connected machines — specifically, industrial machines that are now connected to the Internet.
 Traditionally used for Operational Technology (OT), this industrial equipment is being increasingly managed by IT networks, introducing a new layer of complexity.
-Bayshore Networks was founded to protect Industrial IoT networks, applications, machines and workers from the threats of the Internet.
+Bayshore Networks was founded to safely and securely protect Industrial IoT networks, applications, machines and workers from the threats of the Internet.